Tomate0613/hyprkan/README.md

   Set logging level to DEBUG (overrides `--log`)

 - `--set-mouse X Y`
+  Set mouse position to (X, Y) and exit

   > **⚠️ Warning:** This option is not supported on Linux as of Kanata v1.8.1.